TL;DR

 Target CPA/ROAS realistic and achievable

-- Example: If current CPA is $65, don't set target $30 immediately — start with $55, then after 2 weeks $50, etc.
+- Example: If your current CPA is $65, don't set a $30 target immediately — start at $55, move to $50 after two weeks, and so on

 - Learning period — Wait 7-14 days after each change before drawing conclusions